maddywilford-27/BIOL3070-Wilford/Warm-up-mosquitoes-Wilford.md

 The horizontal bar plot below shows us what kind of aviary species were found in the mosquito blood meals and how many of those birds there were.
-The bar plot not only tells us the positive location sites but also compares the birds found in negative WNV locations.
+The bar plot not only tells us the positive location sites (on the right) but also compares the birds found in negative WNV locations (on the left).
 This visualization helps us to see what birds are amplifying WNV and how many of those birds ended up being caught in positive WNV locations.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'